denizak/motioncal-capacitor/README.md

 A Capacitor plugin for real-time magnetometer calibration using the Freescale/NXP MotionCal algorithm (ported from [PaulStoffregen/MotionCal](https://github.com/PaulStoffregen/MotionCal)).
 The plugin accepts raw IMU sensor readings and computes hard-iron offset, soft-iron matrix, and geomagnetic field magnitude — the three values needed to correct a magnetometer heading.

+## Main Branch Status (March 2026)

+Current `main` implementation includes:

+- Capacitor v7 plugin surface implemented on both Android and iOS.
+- Full native API for calibration readiness, quality metrics, finalization, calibration blob export, draw points, and reset/clear utilities.
+- JavaScript/web stub is present but throws `Not implemented on web.` for all methods.

+Behavior notes from native implementations:

+- `rawData` expects exactly 9 values and treats them as int16 counts.
+- Quality APIs sanitize `NaN` to `100` on native platforms.
+- `getCalibrationData` returns the native 68-byte calibration payload as base64.
+- `sendCalibration` is asynchronous; iOS also resets raw buffers immediately after finalization.

 ## How it works

 ```